China Clipper: Airmail service

 There were no passengers, only crew-members aboard the first airmail flight.
 The payload consisted of 111,000 envelopes weighing approximately 2,000 pounds, making it the largest mail shipment ever taken on board an airplane.
 Prior to the clipper's departure, the post office, which anticipated only a third of the final total volume, continued to bring in more plane loads of mail from across the country.
 In San Francisco some 100 postal clerks were kept busy preparing the tens of thousands of letters in preparation for their delivery aboard the Clipper.
 The payload of mail was nearly all philatelic, consisting of envelopes prepared by collectors who wanted an example of mail flown on the “first flight”.
-To accommodate the unexpected volume of mail the furnishings onboard intended for passengers were removed to make room for the mail many dozens of mail pouches.
+To accommodate the unexpected volume of mail the furnishings onboard intended for passengers were removed to make room for the many dozens of mail pouches.

 The China Clipper arrived in Manila on November 29, 1935, eight thousand miles away from San Francisco, making prior stops at Honolulu, Midway Island, Wake Island and Guam.
 Not counting the hold-over time spent in the several ports along the route, the actual flying time of the aircraft was 59 hours and 48 minutes.
 The same voyage by the fastest steamship of the time would have taken more than two weeks.

 Following the inaugural flight over the Pacific Ocean, the China Clipper's sister ships, the Philippine Clipper and Hawaii Clipper, also of the same model, carried mail and cargo back and forth across the Pacific.
 By October 1936, points along the route were finally ready to accommodate passenger service.
 On October 7 the China Clipper left San Francisco for Manila on a press flight, passengers on the first regular west to east bounded flight to San Francisco included reporters Leo Kiernan and Dorothy Kilgallen who were competing to travel around the world in record time.

-On January 22, 2024, Emmanuel Calairo, Chairperson of the National Historical Commission in the presence of MaryKay Carlson, the US Ambassador to the Philippines and Commodore Marco Tronqued, unveiled a historical marker at the Manila Yacht Club, honoring the arrival of China Clipper to the Philippines in 1935 (in the presence of MaryKay Carlson, the US Ambassador to the Philippines and Commodore Marco Tronqued).
+On January 22, 2024, Emmanuel Calairo, Chairperson of the National Historical Commission in the presence of MaryKay Carlson, the US Ambassador to the Philippines, and Commodore Marco Tronqued, unveiled a historical marker at the Manila Yacht Club, honoring the arrival of China Clipper to the Philippines in 1935.